miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Modified Eliza to raise Brawl and lowered high Firearms book grade.
 Restored Leopold Society clans and clan equipments for multiplayer.
 Swapped low Dodge book and Dodge item places at hotel and Mansion.
-Made indirect disciplines not traceable and decreased maximal ammo.
+Made indirect Disciplines not traceable and decreased maximal ammo.
 Removed Humanity gains from Milligan and fixed Wong Ho background.
 Fixed several crosshair issues and wrong icons near the Dane crane.
 Corrected several tutorial popups and mentioned camera adjustment.